Few Americans are familiar with Dr. Jozsef Beres, PhD. Or his groundbreaking cancer research.

 Chemical Fertilizers vs Organic

-Right now I eat organic food.
-There are several reasons I’m willing to pay a premium for organic food, since it is more expensive.
-One is that organic fruits and vegetables contain fewer pesticides, and the ones used are generally considered much safer than regular pesticides.
+One reason I buy organic fruits and vegetables contain fewer pesticides, and the ones used are generally considered much safer than regular pesticides.

 Also, some people believe that organic food contains more phytochemicals that protect against cancer, compared to regularly grown food.